mayaanne/foundations/week-1/git-and-github-intro/README.md

 The next part is a deep dive into git and GitHub.Feel free to stop the video and resume it when engaging with the deep dive.
 Remember your learning is your own.

 ## Reflect
-Remember, reflections are for you, but they will also be read by others, so make sure to write for an audience.They should be only a paragraph long.
+Remember, reflections are for you, but they will also be read by others, so make sure to write for an audience.
+They should be only a paragraph long.
+Remember where you save your reflection as you'll use it in the following deep dive.

 __In your reflection answer the questions:__
 1. Whats the difference between git and GitHub?